CruxGarden/api/README.md

 These four Dimensions capture the fundamental ways that Cruxes, or ideas, relate to one another.

-But, what are the benefits of such a system?
-What problem does modeling ideas in this way solve?
+But, what are the benefits of such a model?
+What problems does it solve for us?

 More to come...